 It’s tempting to hear the word “acne” and assume it's all the same, no matter where it occurs on the body.
-While each dermatologist admitted that the treatments can be similar, back acne tends to be more difficult to treat due to the thickness of skin and how difficult it can be to reach this area.
+While each dermatologist admits that the treatments can be similar, back acne tends to be more difficult to treat due to the thickness of skin and how difficult it can be to reach this area.

-“The skin on the back is very thick and blemishes on the back are often deep and stubborn, so it’s more difficult for topical treatments to absorb deep enough and may require prolonged treatment,” Vashi explained.
+“The skin on the back is very thick and blemishes on the back are often deep and stubborn, so it’s more difficult for topical treatments to absorb deep enough and may require prolonged treatment,” Vashi explains.

 The type of acne that appears in each area can also differ, which can impact the way treatment is approached.
 There are typically two different types of acne: comedones and pustules.
 Comedones are the blackheads and whiteheads you’re probably most familiar with that occur on the face most often.
-Pustules, meanwhile, are an inflammatory type of acne that you are more likely to find on your back, explained Boh and Secrest.
+Pustules, meanwhile, are an inflammatory type of acne that you are more likely to find on your back, explains Boh and Secrest.

 These differences can also play a role in the treatment options that are available.
-“We have more options on our face to treat acne because we get more types of acne on the face,” Secrest told us.
+“We have more options on our face to treat acne because we get more types of acne on the face,” Secrest tells us.

-What to avoid when treating back acne
+What should you avoid when treating back acne?

 Everybody is different and there is no one-size-fits-all treatment for curing acne, but there are a few things to avoid which can potentially hinder the process.